Chemotherapy may cause urgent side effects related to infection and bleeding.

 - Persistent nose bleeds, bloody or black stools, or increased bruising of skin.

-- New problem of increased shortnesss of breath or pain while breathing.
+- New problem of increased shortness of breath or pain while breathing.

 - Severe feelings of sadness or thoughts of hurting yourself or suicide.